Prem-Kumar16/tiny_toes_clinic_bot/README.md

 1. Upto date medical data.
 2. Retains upto 5 chat history to provide relevant and concurrent responses.
 3. Intent and entity recognition for appointment booking.
+4. Autofill the relevant details in appointment booking page using the entity recognized from user's chat.
-4. User friendly interface.
+5. User friendly interface.
-5. Extremely lightweight mechanism with BERTScore F1 ~0.92
+6. Extremely lightweight mechanism with BERTScore F1 ~0.92

 ### How to run it on your own machine